What is Social Proof?

 We all want our content to go viral, and we know that once it gets big enough, a snowball effect is sure to follow.
-Though it can be hard to get that first share on your post, more will come quickly after you hit say 10,000.
-Just like with the email subscribers, people are more likely to share things others have already shared.
+Though getting that first share on your post can be challenging, more will come quickly after you hit 10,000.
+Just like with email subscribers, people are more likely to share things others have already shared.
 Increase the chances people will share your content by adding social media share buttons to your site.
 Many buttons also come with the option to show share counts.

-Here at SEO Inc., we use social proof to show you how amazing our services are.
-If major brands such as SC Johnson and Sandals have worked with us – and we are a BBB accredited business, a Google Partner, and one of the INC 5,000, in addition to our numerous awards from highly respected review companies, then you know that, based on these credentials, we’re serious about what we do, and we do it well.
-Yes, we may be bragging a bit, but when you have such accomplishments, why not share them with the world?
+Here at SEO Inc., we use social proof to show you how excellent our services are.
+If major brands such as SC Johnson and Sandals have worked with us – and we are a BBB accredited business, a Google Partner, and one of the INC 5,000, in addition to our numerous awards from highly respected review companies.
+Based on these credentials, you know that we’re serious about what we do, and we do it well.
+Yes, we may be bragging a bit, but when you have such accomplishments, why not share them?

-Nature Made, a brand of vitamins and health supplements uses U.S. Pharmacopeial Convention (USP) endorsement to speak to the quality of their products instead of trying to convince you of the condition themselves.
-By showing you an independent party supports their quality, they are hoping their customers will trust them compared to the competition.
+Nature Made, a brand of vitamins and health supplements, uses U.S. Pharmacopeial Convention (USP) endorsement to speak to the quality of their products instead of trying to convince you of the condition themselves.
+By showing you an independent party supports their quality, they hope their customers will trust them compared to the competition.

 Anyone who’s ever watched TV or seen an advertisement is no stranger to celebrity endorsements.
 Most small businesses can’t afford to work with big-name celebrities, but that’s where influencer endorsements come in – which I’ll get to in a moment.
-Weight Watchers is a brand well-known for its celebrity endorsements, which change from time to time.
-In the past, the company has used people like Jennifer Hudson, Jessica Simpson, Oprah Winfrey (who also invested in the company), and now DJ Khaled.
+Weight Watchers is a brand well-known for its celebrity endorsements, which change occasionally.
+The company has used people like Jennifer Hudson, Jessica Simpson, Oprah Winfrey (who also invested in the company), and now DJ Khaled.